 Asbury Theological Seminary President Timothy C. Tennent took office on July 1, 2009 and was inaugurated in November of the same year.
 He previously served 11 years as Professor of World Missions and Indian Studies at Gordon-Conwell Theological Seminary in South Hamilton, Mass.
 Prior to his work in Massachusetts, Dr. Tennent taught missions at Toccoa Falls College in Georgia, where he was honored as teacher of the year in 1995.
-He also teaches annually at the Luther W. New Jr. Theological College of Dehra Dun, India, where he has served as an adjunct professor since 1989.
 He has also ministered and taught in China, Thailand, Nigeria and Eastern Europe.
 Ordained in the United Methodist Church, he has pastored churches in Georgia, and preached regularly in churches throughout New England and across the country.

 Dr. Tennent’s wife Julie (Myers) is an accomplished organist.
 She graduated from Gordon-Conwell with the M.E.M. degree in 1984 and has a B.Mus. in Organ from Westminster College.
 They have two children, Jonathan and Bethany.